spiral/docs/about/contributing.md

 # Contributing
-Feel free to contribute to the development of the framework or it's components.
+Feel free to contribute to the development of the framework or its components.
 Please make sure that the following requirements are satisfied before submitting your pull request:

 * KISS